 Provides evaluations for suspected neurodevelopmental disorders (e.g., learning disorders, autism, ADHD) or brain injuries to help provide services in school and work.

 Assists individuals with cognitive, emotional, and physical difficulties with making decisions regarding their education, employment, and other future endeavors.

 Provides vocational/career assessments to determine an individual’s ability to work and what accommodations may help them succeed.

 Collaborates with researchers across a variety of disciplines to advance our understanding of factors that influence college success outcomes.

 Engages in robust assessment of SALT Center services and the implementation of research-driven practices and new services into our core model.

 Offers professional development and training for schools and organizations to help them better support individuals who learn differently.

 Supports University of Arizona students enrolled through Arizona Online or through distance education partnerships with community colleges in the Near You Network.

 Students can choose from three Coaching Plans to customize the level of support that best meets their needs.

-It is our promise to use the following to principles to guide our programs, our services, and our interactions as we strive to support every student at the SALT Center.
+It is our promise to use the following principles to guide our programs, our services, and our interactions as we strive to support every student at the SALT Center.